archlab-sciencetokyo/CFU-Proving-Ground/README.md

 # CFU Proving Ground
 CFU Proving Ground is a hardware-software co-design environment for FPGAs based on the RISC-V architecture.
-This enables agile development of ASIPs (Application-Specific Integrated Products) through a soft processor supporting the RV32IM instruction set, an RTL-based design flow, and a CFU (Custom Function Unit) which is a resource-efficient ALU-based accelerators.
+This enables agile development of ASIPs (Application-Specific Integrated Products) through a soft processor supporting the RV32IM instruction set, an RTL-based design flow, and a CFU (Custom Function Unit) which is a resource-efficient ALU-based accelerator.

 This project has been verified using Vivado 2024.2.